isaacnmm/pestpolicy-hugo2XX/content/posts/does-lambda-cyhalothrin-kill-fleas/index.md

 ---
 title: Does Lambda Cyhalothrin Kill Fleas
-description: Lambda Cyhalothrin is a synthetic Pyrethroid chemical that is popular for pest control. - The ingredient is employed in a number of lawn and pest solutions...
+description: Lambda Cyhalothrin is a synthetic Pyrethroid chemical that is popular for pest control.
 slug: /does-lambda-cyhalothrin-kill-fleas/
 date: 2025-07-10 00:00:00+00:00
 lastmod: 2025-07-10 00:00:00+03:00